pytorch/ignite/docs/source/metrics.rst

 Metrics provide a way to compute various quantities of interest in an online fashion without having to store the entire output history of a model.

-In practice user needs to attach metric instance to engine.
-Metric value is computed using engine's output:
+In practice a user needs to attach the metric instance to an engine.
+The metric value is then computed using the output of the engine's `process_function`:

     .. code-block:: python